 - Lead through creating and communicating a shared narrative of common goals for the future of the Extended Student Experience Executive Group (ESEEG) and its implications for the Student Experience at the University

-- Understand the full range of the Provost’s portfolio of responsibilities
+- Understand the full range of the Deputy Vice-Chancellor’s portfolio of responsibilities

 - Embrace the opportunities of applying their own individual capabilities beyond the remit of their own immediate responsibility